mythichamster/academic-kickstart/content/publication/32023450/index.md

 ---

 {{% alert note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into the ir reference management software.
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /alert %}}

-{% alert note %}}
+{{% alert note %}}
-Click the *Slides* button above to demo Academics Markdown slides feature.
+Click the *Slides* button above to demo Academic's Markdown slides feature.
 {{% /alert %}}

 Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).